9 Warning Signs and Symptoms of Leaky Gut — Could You Be Affected?

 Defining Leaky Gut

 The medical term for leaky gut is “increased intestinal permeability.”

-The intestines is where food is broken down and nutrients are absorbed.
-They also act as a protective barrier—allowing very small substances through, while keeping harmful particles out of your bloodstream, such as bacteria, viruses, undigested food particles, and toxins.
+The intestines are where food is broken down and nutrients are absorbed.
+They also act as a protective barrier, allowing very small substances through while keeping harmful particles out of your bloodstream, including bacteria, viruses, undigested food particles, and toxins.

 When the gut becomes permeable, these unwanted toxins enter the bloodstream, causing widespread inflammation and triggering a response in the immune system.